Nikhal-regi/Digital_clock/README.md

 # Digital_clock
-Made a digital clock with a help of a youtube and added a minor effects to it.
+Made a digital clock with a help of youtube and added a minor effects to it.